ishpreet404/aidlink/README.md

 - **SOS Button** – Activates continuous emergency transmission
 - **Rechargeable Battery** – Ensures long-lasting power supply
 - **Durable Enclosure** – Weather-resistant casing for field use

 ---
+## 🌐 Website Overview

+The AidLink web interface displays **live GPS data** transmitted from the Arduino-based beacon device.
+Data is updated every 2 seconds and presented both as raw JSON and on a **real-time map** (e.g., using Leaflet or Google Maps).

+### Features:
+- Real-time updates from `arduino_data.json`
+- Complete log of all received data
+- Integration-ready for map visualization of location data

+---